Trần Thị Thanh Thúy: 2019–2024: Competing in Japan

-2024–2025: prolonged Injuries affecting performance
+2024–2025: Injuries affecting performance

-In April 2024, the Turkish women’s volleyball club Kuzeyboru announced that they had signed Thanh Thúy.
-However, due to the lingering effects of the knee injury she suffered earlier in the year, it prevented her from reaching peak form, and she saw very limited playing time with the team.
-Six months later in November 2024, Kuzeyboru officially announced the termination of her contract.
-Upon returning to Vietnam, Thanh Thúy stated that she had recovered from her injury and expressed her desire to continue her career abroad in another Asian league.
+In April 2024, the Turkish women’s volleyball club Kuzeyboru announced that they had signed Thanh Thuý.
+Due to the lingering effects of the knee injury Thanh Thuý underwent earlier in the year, it prevented her from reaching peak form, and she saw limited playing time with the team.
+Six months later in November 2024, Kuzeyboru officially announced the termination of Thanh Thuý's contract.
+Upon returning to Vietnam, Thanh Thuý stated that she had recovered from her injury and expressed her desire to continue her career abroad in another Asian league.
 In December 2024, the national team captain announced that she had reached an agreement to join Gresik Petrokimia Pupuk Indonesia, a club competing in the Indonesian National League, with plans to begin playing in January 2025.
-However, after only about a month of competition in Indonesia, Gresik Petrokimia Pupuk unexpectedly announced the end of her contract.
-Thanh Thúy returned to Vietnam on January 31, 2025, where she celebrated Tết (Vietnamese New Year) with her family.
+After about a month of competition in Indonesia, Gresik Petrokimia Pupuk announced the end of Thanh Thuý's contract.

-Following that, she rejoined VTV Bình Điền Long An, training and competing with the club in the early months of 2025 in tournaments such as the Hoa Lư Cup, the National Championship, the Hùng Vương Cup, and the 2025 AVC Women's Volleyball Champions League.
+Following that, Thanh Thuý rejoined VTV Bình Điền Long An, training and competing with the club in the early months of 2025 in tournaments such as the Hoa Lư Cup, the National Championship, the Hùng Vương Cup, and the 2025 AVC Women's Volleyball Champions League.